 You’ve guessed it: it was a mood swing.
 I was happy one minute, an emotional wreck the next.
 That is a textbook definition of a mood swing.

-You don’t even have to have a good reason for going from one extreme to the other, and it actually qualifies even more as a mood swing if you are as clueless as the people around you.
+You don’t even have to have a good reason for going from one extreme to the other, and it actually qualifies even more as a mood swing if you are as clueless as to the people around you.
 Except that anyone who asks you does so at his own risk.

 Indeed, a fibromyalgia induced mood swing causes much havoc for your entourage.
 Unlike receiving devastating news, or witnessing a tragedy, or provoking a reaction, the Fibro Warrior’s friend or family member present at the time of the mood swing gets no advanced notice, no warning that things are turning sour, not the slightest idea they’re about to get barked at!

-What may be more surprising from someone who does not suffer from mood swings, is that the “swinger” is often as clueless as the “swingee,” creating what would have been some highly entertaining exchanges if we were blood-thirsty Romans.
+What may be more surprising from someone who does not suffer from mood swings, is that the “swinger” is often as clueless as to the “swingee,” creating what would have been some highly entertaining exchanges if we were blood-thirsty Romans.

 Is that really who I am?